-Another area where the mindsets come to play in business and cable talks about two different cultures, which will generally come from the boss, leadership, or senior management team.
+Another area where mindsets come to play in business and cable talks about two different cultures, generally from the boss, leadership, or senior management team.
 So you can have a culture of geniuses.
 It would typically mean that everyone within that company will want to be an expert, and they’re going to have a fixed mindset.

 People with a culture of geniuses have people from elite universities with specific qualifications.
-They believe they will be in all the people with the best talent and make them the best company.
+They believe they will be in all the people with the best talent, making them the best company.
 But what that means for an individual working within the organization is that you will not want to take risks.

 You make a mistake.
-You’re going to try and hide it because you’re not going to want anyone else to know.
+You’ll try and hide it because you won’t want anyone else to know.
 In contrast to this, there is a culture of development.
 It usually is where a company has a culture of a growth mindset.
-This company knows that the person who walks in their door will not be the same as who leaves.
+This company knows the person who walks in their door will not be the same as who leaves.

 The world is changing.
 What they need to do is hire people who are motivated, who are driven, and who are willing to admit failure.
-Women, the people who are eager to try, learn, try and learn, not only look at how having a fit and growth mindset affects them more on a more professional level.
+Women, the people eager to try, try and learn, not only look at how having a fit and growth mindset affects them more professionally.

 The author looks at it personally and examines how mindset works in relationships.
-People with a fixed mindset are more likely to look for that instantaneous type of love that hits you straight away.
-But the problem comes when that starts to break down, they will start to judge their behalf.
+People with a fixed mindset are more likely to look for that instantaneous love that hits you immediately.
+But the problem comes when that starts to break down.
+They will begin to judge their behalf.
 They have a fixed mindset about people’s capabilities and people changing.

 If that relationship breaks down, they are more likely to feel judged and like a failure.
 In contrast, those with a growth mindset are much more likely to see a relationship as a two-way process, conversation, discussion, and something that changes over time.